Shrimpram/Dotfiles/README.md

 ## Setup
 I use [GNU stow](https://www.gnu.org/software/stow/) to manage my dotfiles.
 Stow is a symlink farm manager that lets me keep all my dotfiles and then symlink them to my config directory as they are needed.

 Other tools exist but stow allows for a much more modular approach where I can choose to only link the dotfiles that I need for whatever job I need to do.
+It also allows me to keep various shell scripts and other programs here and then symlink them to my /usr/bin/ or /usr/local/bin/ folders.

 Another benefit of stow I unintentionally found was the ability to quickly un-link the config files for programs to allow me to create a minimal working environment for debugging while also keeping my config files at an arms reach.